- Poor oral health can contribute to other health problems

 - if residents with diabetes develop gum disease, their diabetes becomes more difficult to control, and the likelihood diabetic complications increases

-The pension level SRS oral health promotion initiative operating in pension level (SAAVI and PLP assisted) SRS aims to improve the oral health of assisted pension level SRS residents.
+The pension-level Supported Residential Services (SRS) oral health promotion initiative aims to improve the oral health of assisted pension-level SRS residents.

 - undertake oral health assessments